UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

 Let’s take our data.

-We are going to be working with the quiz2 classification data that we have seen previously.
+For this example, we are going to be working with the quiz2 classification data that we have seen previously.

 ---